What does “itterasshai” mean in Japanese?

 Let me start with the definition and meanings of “itterasshai”.

-- itterasshai – 行ってらっしゃい (いってらっしゃい) : a Japanese phrase often translated into English as “see you later”, “have a good day”, “take care”, “come straight home”, or such.
+- itterasshai – 行ってらっしゃい (いってらっしゃい) : a Japanese send-off phrase, but often translated into English as “see you later”, “have a good day”, “take care”, “come straight home”, or such.

-Native speakers use this phrase to say goodbye to someone when they know they will see him/her later again.
-So, its concept is similar to that of “see you later”, I think.
+Japanese native speakers use this phrase when they send someone off but they know they will see him/her later again.
+So, its usage is close to that of the English phrase, “see you later”, I think.

-The definition and meanings are not so difficult.
+The definition and meanings are not that difficult.
 To understand this phrase more clearly, however, let me explain its grammatical components in detail, one by one.

-- it – 行っ (いっ) : one conjugation of the verb, “iku”, which means ‘to go’ in Japanese.
-In the phrase, it has been conjugated for the better connection with the following word.
+- it – 行っ (いっ) : one conjugation of the verb, “iku“, which means ‘to go’ in Japanese.
+In the phrase, it has been conjugated for the better connection with its following word.

 - te – て : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its te form.
 In the example, this is used after “it” to make its te form, “it te”.
-A te formed word is often used to make a chronological order in a sentence.
+Te-formed words can work to make a chronological order in a sentence.

-- rasshai – らっしゃい : derived from “irasshai”.
-It is the command form of “irassharu” which means ‘to come’, ‘to go’, or ‘to be’ politely in Japanese.
+- rasshai – らっしゃい : derived from “irasshai” which is the command form of “irassharu”.
+This can politely mean ‘to come’, ‘to go’, or ‘to be’ in Japanese.

 From these three components, we can understand that “itterasshai” literally means ‘go and then come’ politely in Japanese.
-So, we can consider it as a Japanese phrase wishing both a safe departure and a safe way home.
-And actually, it is.
-Japanese people use this phrase to wish a safe departure and a safe way home when someone is leaving.
+This literal interpretation well represents the actual usage of the phrase, I think.
+Japanese native speakers use the phrase to pray for a safe departure and a safe way home when someone is leaving.
+For example, parents use it every morning to say “goodbye and come home safely” to their children.

-Then, let me explain how to use “itterasshai” through the example sentences below.
+So far, I’ve explained the definition and meanings of “itterasshai” together with its grammatical components.
+Then, let me explain how to use it through the example sentences below.

 Example #1: when and how to use “itterasshai”